North, South, East or, West? Calculating bearings between photos.

 Heading or orientation is generally measured from North (0°), and is often referred to as the azimuth.

-If I’m facing North my heading is 0°.
-If I’m facing South my heading is 180°.
+If I’m facing magnetic North my heading is 0°.
+If I’m facing magnetic South my heading is 180°.
 And so on.

 All our tours are currently shot in time order.
 The start / end of the tour is the first / last photo.

 Given photos are generally less than 3m apart and our Trek Pack cameras are always facing forward / backwards in the same direction, you can make an assumption that the camera is facing in the direction of the next photo (by time).
 Note, this will not always be correct, for example, if Trekker turns 90° between start and destination photo (but this is rare, so we’re overlooking it for now in favour of simplicity).

 Now you can calculate the heading of the current photo by measuring the heading (angle) from North to the next photo (by time), as shown in the diagram.

 Now you have an estimate for what direction the camera was facing when the photo was taken.

 In some cases, you might have multiple connections.
 For example, at a fork where two paths intersect – one going forward, two others off to each side.

 So you not only need to know the heading to the next photo based on time, but also the direction to all connected photos so that a user can move through a tour virtually (think Google Street View).

 So you can use the same logic as before to work out heading for all connected photos.

 One final calculation (I promise); adjusted heading.

-We must make therefore adjust the heading to connected photos to the centre of the source 360-degree photo (it’s heading from North) in these scenarios.
+In such case, we must therefore adjust the heading to connected photos to the centre of the source 360-degree photo (it’s heading from North) in these scenarios.